Art, Lifestyle

 Using Microsoft Word

-It also provides solution for conversion of written text into reverse text style.
+It also provides a solution for conversion of written text into reverse text style.
 Here is how you can use Microsoft Word to write or print reverse text.
-There are two separate methods of doing it.
-The first one enables you to save the reverse text data in soft form and the other one is only affiliated with printing the text in reverse form.
+There are two separate methods.
+The first one enables you to save the reverse text as a file and the other one is mainly used for printing the text in reverse form.

 Let’s take a look at both methods.
-In the first method, you simply have to insert a text box from the “Insert” tab.
-You can choose any type of text box from transparent boundary to styled boundary with colored front.
-Now, write the text in this box which you want to reverse using Microsoft Word.
-Make sure to size the inserted text box according to size of the text to make it fully visible in the text box.
+In the first method, you insert a text box from the “Insert” tab.
+You can choose any type of text box.
+Now, write the text inside the text box.
+Make sure to size the inserted text box according to your text so it remains fully visible.

 Check the Preferences of Your Printer

 You can use this feature to get output as reverse text.
-In case, if you don’t find this feature in properties of your printer then don’t worry there is another easy method to get reverse text printed.
-While providing instructions to printer, go to advanced tab and choose an option labeled “Mirror,” “T-shirt Transfer,” or “Flip Horizontal” in the printer settings under the advanced or layout tab.
+If you don’t see this option, there is another easy method to get reverse text printed.
+While providing instructions to printer, go to the Advanced or Layout tab and choose an option labeled “Mirror Image” or similar.
 These labels vary by manufacturer.
-If your printer lacks this, use software-based flipping (e.g., Word or Paint) before printing.
+Note that many modern home printers may not include this feature, so software-based flipping is often required.

 Use Reverse text Generator